 We strongly encourage applications from underrepresented groups in the sciences, first-generation college students and US military vets.
 You must be a U.S. citizen, or permanent resident of the U.S., with undergraduate status to participate.

-Please contact the KBS Academic Programs (KBSsummer@msu.edu) if you have a specific question about the KBS URA program for Summer 2021.
-They can provide you with the most up to date information as things continue to change.
+Please contact the KBS Academic Programs (KBSsummer@msu.edu) if you have a specific question about the KBS URA program for Summer 2025.
+They can provide you with the most up to date information.

 A legacy of conservation; a commitment to sustainability.